pragams/macsignedApp/README.md

 # macsignedApp
-This is the simple app signed by electron JS.
+This is the simple app which demostrate the Mac signing process for Electron based application.